itspoi/Portfolio/Readme.md

 ## Hellooooo, This is [Poisent Moyo](https://github.com/lion1998)
-I'm an aspiring motion designer and software developer.
+I'm an aspiring software enthusisast.